EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 .. - nem derul ki h egy csomag milyen utvonalon kozlekedett; timing measurements for different paths - kulon statisztikailag merni a kulonbozo utvonalakat

 For timing measurements that require access to data of multiple modules, `packet flows` can be defined.
 A packet flow is a logical classification of packets, identified by its name, in the whole network and over the whole duration of the simulation.
+Flows are defined per-bit, i.e. each bit of the packet is kept track of in regard to which flow it belongs to (as continuous regions of the packet).
 Flows are defined by active modules which create entry and exit points of the flow in the network.
 The following are some more properties of packet flows:

 - A packet can be part of any number of flows
 - A packet can enter and exit a flow multiple times